salockhart/salockhart.github.io/_presentations/microfrontends-&-module-federation.md

 Notes:

-- We have ways of solving this on the backend.
+- We have ways of achieving these goals on the backend.
 We can start splitting up our servers into a classic microservice architecture.
 - Instead of a monolith that handles EVERYTHING, we have an entrypoint and a bunch of smaller microservices that handle specific slices of our business.
 - This lets our development teams each focus on one or more individual microservices - no more giant merge conflicts because you’re in the same codebase with 100 other people.
 - These microservices are also much faster to build and deploy - instead of waiting an hour for our monolith, it might take only 10 minutes for our microservice to deploy.
 - And most importantly - if we do it right, our users will never be able to tell the difference.
 - That’s great for our backend - but what about our web app?

----

-## Goals

-1. It should feel like one application <!-- .element: class="fragment" -->
-2. It should be performant <!-- .element: class="fragment" -->
-3. It should have a great development experience <!-- .element: class="fragment" -->

-Notes:

-- Looking at what we can do in the backend, we can set some goals.
-- We want this to be a step forward, not a step back.
-  - (next)
-  - We had one application, and we want it to keep feeling like that.
-    - Just like how our microservices feel like one API!
-  - (next)
-  - We don't want a performance hit for this.
-    - Our users don't want a worse experience just so we can try fun things!
-  - (next)
-  - We want to keep our developer experience good.
-    - Otherwise, what's the point!

 ---